-Draft data model for the CIPC taxonomy 2019, which is subject to this consultation, was created as a result of analysis of the following materials:
+Draft data model for the CIPC taxonomy 2020, which is subject to this consultation, was created as a result of analysis of the following materials:

-- Companies Act, No. 71 of 2008, specifically sections 29, 30, 33, 56 and 80; - IFRS taxonomy 2019 as published by the IASB on 27 March 2019; - CIPC forms CoR 30.1, CoR 30.2 and CR 7 (sections A, B, C and D); - Broad-Based Black Economic Empowerment Act; - CIPC B-BBEE Sworn Affidavit templates; - KING IV Report on Corporate Governance; and - FRSC's Financial Reporting Procurements.
+- Companies Act, No. 71 of 2008, specifically sections 29, 30, 33, 56 and 80; - IFRS taxonomy 2019 as published by the IASB on 27 March 2019; - CIPC forms CoR 30.1, CoR 30.2; - Broad-Based Black Economic Empowerment Act; - CIPC B-BBEE Sworn Affidavit templates; - KING IV Report on Corporate Governance; - FRSC's Financial Reporting Pronouncements [FRPs]; - Generally Recognized Accounting Practice [GRAP] (new); - Public Finance Management Act (new); and - Municipal Finance Management Act (new).

-All the above mentioned information requirements are represented, to some extent, in Microsoft Excel format.
-The workbook was designed in a fashion that allows specifying the general characteristics of each concept, in particular the English labels, the period and data types, the purpose of each item and its placement in relation to other concepts.
+All the above-mentioned information requirements are represented, to the extent needed, in Microsoft Excel format.
+Due to similarities between the GRAP and IFRS standards, as well as some level of reusability of elements, the 2020 data model was split into two separate workbooks, designed in a fashion that allows specifying the general characteristics of each concept, in particular the English labels, the period and data types, the purpose of each item and its placement in relation to other concepts.

-The structure of this draft data model was divided into three main sections:
+The structure of each draft data model was divided into three main sections:

-- Concepts tab containing all elements that are defined in the taxonomy and that are specific to the CIPC requirements; - Enum tab that contains structures for all drop down lists applicable to the CIPC XBRL Taxonomy element; and - A set of other tabs that contain all hierarchies and structures used in order to arrange the information scope to be part of the CIPC taxonomy: - o with Companies Act specific structures marked light green; and - o with IFRS XBRL taxonomy structures marked dark green.
+- Concepts tab containing all elements that are defined in the taxonomy and that are specific to the CIPC requirements [shared between GRAP and IFRS models]; - Enum tab that contains structures for all drop down lists applicable to the CIPC XBRL

+Business Reporting Ādvisory Group Taxonomy element [shared between GRAP and IFRS models]; and

+A set of other tabs that contain all hierarchies and structures used in order to arrange the information scope to be part of the CIPC taxonomy [separate structures for GRAP and IFRS models].

 Question 1: Is the overall structure of the CIPC draft data model presented in an understandable manner?
 Are there any areas for potential improvements to the overall structure of the CIPC draft data model to ensure better readability of the document?
+Is the data model split between the underlying reporting standards useful?